ludocode/onramp/docs/virtual-machine.md

 The length of the array is the number of syscalls.
 Each entry in the array is two words.
 The first word is the absolute address of the function (i.e. the address to put in `rip`) and the second word is the context argument (i.e. the value to put in `r9`.)

-For example, if the syscall table is at `0x2000`, the memory would look like this:
+For example, if the syscall table is at `0x2000`, the memory at that address would look like this:

 | Address   | Value             |
 |-----------|-------------------|